 Need to know: rabbits

 Rabbits require a combined vaccine that protects against myxomatosis and rabbit (viral) haemorrhagic disease (R(V)HD) – untreatable conditions that cause severe suffering.
-The vaccine can be administered as early as five weeks, and annually thereafter.
+The vaccine can be administered as early as six weeks, and annually thereafter.
 You can also help protect your rabbit by making sure he or she isn’t exposed to disease-carrying insects.